Miffyli/nle-sample-factory-baseline/README.md

 ## Submitting to AICrowd

-This repository contains necessary files to make a submission.
+This repository contains necessary files to make a submission, including a pretrained model.
 Simply follow the [official instructions on doing a submission](https://gitlab.aicrowd.com/nethack/neurips-2021-the-nethack-challenge/-/blob/master/docs/SUBMISSION.md), and you should be good to go!
-Remember to update `aicrowd.json`!
+Remember to update the `aicrowd.json`!

 Checklist of things for changing your trained models for submission:
 - Update `train_dir` to only contain the experiment you want to submit (and preferably only one checkpoint file. `cfg.json` is a necessary file!)
-- Make sure the experiment name in `run.sh` matches one in `train_baseline.sh`
+- Make sure the experiment name in `run.sh` matches one in `train_baseline.sh`.

 ## Contents